Table of Contents

 There is a lot to see and do in Colombo that’s why this Sri Lanka itinerary includes 1 whole day in Colombo.
 The first part of the Colombo city tour includes a walking tour to explore Pettah, the bazaar area of Colombo, where you find thousands of shops selling various items to many thousands of shoppers every day.
 This open market is chaotic, busy and energetic, spreads over dozens of roads and many hundreds of square kilometres.

 Your guide accompanies you on the walk and gives an explanation about all the questions you have.
-This is a private tour and your guide assist you throughout the tour with information, travelling and visiting sights and places.
+This is a private tour with a dedicated driver/guide and a vehicle.
+Your guide assists you throughout the tour with information, travelling and visiting sights and places.

 The second phase of the Colombo city tour involves some travelling in your luxury air-conditioned vehicle.
 Colombo is warm, busy, crowded and full of vehicles, means the outside air can be dusty and polluted, and also can harm your skin therefore not recommended to stay outside for long hours.
 Your guide will take you around the city and show you interesting places such as temples, parks, lakes, colonial mansions, beaches and shopping area.